nrwl/nx-examples/README.md

 A large workspace contains a lot of apps and libs.
 Because it is so easy to share code, create new libs and depend on libs, the dependencies between the apps and libs can quickly get out of hand.

 We need a way to impose constraints on the dependency graph.
-This PR add this capability.

 When creating an app or a lib, you can tag them: